Learn from your mistakes

 Have you ever watched a child learn to walk, ride a bike, build a sandcastle?

-When learning to ride a bike, they crash all the time, and a sandcastle looks more like a sand mountain, but they all get better at it, and they don’t give up!.
+When learning to ride a bike, they crash all the time, and a sandcastle looks more like a sand mountain, but they all get better at it and don’t give up!

 Approach learning in a childlike manner.

-Be open-minded, positive and see mistakes not as failures but as a necessary part of learning.
+Be open-minded and optimistic and see mistakes not as failures but as necessary for learning.

-You will be on the road to improvement, and the world is your oyster.
+You will be on the road to improvement; the world is your oyster.